r-lyon/r-lyon.github.io/_pages/technical-writing.md

   [Download 2024 ASER Chapter 6: Watershed Quality](/assets/reports/ASER_2024.pdf#page=176)

 ---
-- **Levick, L., Hammer, S., Lyon, R., Murray, J., Birtwistle, A., Guertin, P., Goodrich, D., Bledsoe, B., & Laituri, M. (2018).** *An ecohydrological stream type classification of intermittent and ephemeral streams in the southwestern United States.* *Journal of Arid Environments*, 155, 16–35.
+- **Levick, L., Hammer, S., Lyon, R., Murray, J., Birtwistle, A., Guertin, P., Goodrich, D., Bledsoe, B., & Laituri, M. (2018).** *An ecohydrological stream type classification of intermittent and ephemeral streams in the southwestern United States.* *Journal of Arid Environments*, Volume 155, August 2018, Pages 16–35.

-  [View on ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S0140196318300375)

  Contributed to the development and analysis of **stream metrics** using the Automated Geospatial Watershed Assessment (AGWA) tool to run **SWAT** and **KINEROS2** hydrologic models.
 These simulations were used to evaluate **flow permanence, runoff generation, and peak flow dynamics** across a range of ephemeral and intermittent stream types, supporting an ecohydrological classification framework for arid and semi-arid watersheds in the southwestern United States.

+  [View on ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S0140196318300375)

 ---
 - **QGIS Training Manual (SERNANP Peru, 2015)** – Authored this practical guide introduces staff of Peru’s National Park Service (SERNANP) to the open-source QGIS software, providing step-by-step exercises to manage, analyze, and visualize geospatial data for conservation planning, zoning, species monitoring, and future scenario modeling.
 It emphasizes hands-on use of GIS as a core tool for modern protected area management.